pulin-chhangawala/CS112/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.